mkoziri/TiViT-Piano/README.md

 ## Datasets

-The configuration file and dataset loaders support both the OMAPS and PianoYT collections.
+The configuration file and dataset loaders support both the OMAPS, PianoYT and PianoVAM collections.
 Each dataset resolver allows explicit paths in the YAML config and falls back to environment variables when unset.